-- (e) Medication and/or treatment records which shall indicate: [5123:2-3-13 (C)(5)] - (i) The person who prescribed the medication and/or treatment; and - (ii) The date, time, and person who administered the medication and/or treatment. - (f) Records of major unusual incidents and unusual incidents.
-[5123:2-3-13 (C)(3)] - (2) The following records for each individual shall be maintained by the operator in an accessible location and shall be provided upon request to the department for review at the residential facility or at another location mutually agreed upon by the operator and the department. - (a) Records specified in paragraphs (I)(1)(a) to (I)(1)(f) of this rule for periods prior to the most recent twelve months. - (b) Admission and referral records.
-[5123:2-3-13 (D)(1)] - (c) Records of all medical and dental examinations and immunization records as appropriate based upon individual's age.
-[5123:2-3-13 (D)(2)] - (d) All service documentation including notations of progress.
-[5123:2-3-13 (D)(4)] - (e) Reconciliations of the individual's account transaction record as described in rule 5123:2-2-07 [proposed new Personal Funds of the Individual rule] of the Administrative Code.
-[5123:2-3-13 (D)(5)] - (f) Records of negotiable items owned by the individual which can be transferred or converted to cash (such as bonds or promissory notes).
-[5123:2-3-13 (D)(6)] - (g) Major unusual incident investigation files.
-[5123:2-3-13 (D)(7)] - (h) Records of clothing and personal items for individuals who have been assessed to need assistance with management of personal possessions.
-[5123:2-3-13 (D)(8)] - (i) Termination of services summary which shall be prepared within seven days following termination of services pursuant to rule 5123:2-3-05 [proposed new Admission, Termination of Services, and Transfer rule] of the Administrative Code.
+- (2) The following records for each individual shall be maintained by the operator in an accessible location and shall be provided upon request to the department for review at the residential facility or at another location mutually agreed upon by the operator and the department. - (a) Records Former versions of records specified in paragraphs (I)(1)(a) to $\frac{(I)(1)(f)}{(I)(1)(e)}$ of this rule for periods prior to the most recent twelve months. - (b) Admission and referral records. - (c) All service documentation including notations of progress. - (d) Records of all medical and dental examinations and immunization records as appropriate based upon individual's age. - (e) Medication and/or treatment records which indicate the person who prescribed the medication and/or treatment and the date, time, and person who administered the medication and/or treatment. - (f) Records of major unusual incidents and unusual incidents. - (e) (g) Major unusual incident investigation files. - (f) (h) Reconciliations of the individual's account transaction record as described in rule 5123:2-2-07 of the Administrative Code. - (g) (i) Records of negotiable items owned by the individual which can be transferred or converted to cash (such as bonds or promissory notes). - (h) (j) Records of clothing and personal items for individuals who have been assessed to need assistance with management of personal possessions. - (i) (k) Termination of services summary which shall be prepared within seven days following termination of services pursuant to rule 5123:2-3-05 of the Administrative Code.
 The termination of services summary shall include the individual's progress during residence and new address of residence.
-In the event of an individual's death, a termination of services summary shall be completed within thirty days of death and include the disposition of the individual's personal items.
-[5123:2-3-13 (D)(9)] - (3) If operation of a residential facility is transferred from one operator to another, the outgoing operator shall convey the records specified in paragraphs (I)(1) and (I)(2) of this rule to the incoming operator.

-- (4) All information contained in an individual's record shall be considered privileged and confidential.
+In the event of an individual's death, a termination of services summary shall be completed within thirty days of death and include the disposition of the individual's personal items. - (3) If operation of a residential facility is transferred from one operator to another, the outgoing operator shall convey the records specified in paragraphs (I)(1) and (I)(2) of this rule to the incoming operator. - (4) All information contained in an individual's record shall be considered privileged and confidential.
 Records shall be maintained in accordance with state and federal regulations in such a manner to ensure their confidentiality and protect them from unauthorized disclosure.

-[5123:2-3-13 (B)] - (5) The operator shall develop a records retention schedule for all records in accordance with applicable state and federal requirements.
-[5123:2-3-13 (D)]
+(5) The operator shall develop a records retention schedule for all records in accordance with applicable state and federal requirements.